I'm Not Racist: Composition

-The track features Lucas rapping from a white man's point of view in the first verse, then rapping from a black man's point of view in the second verse, a literary device which is successful partly because of Lucas's biracial origins.
+The track features Lucas rapping from a white man's point of view in the first verse, then rapping from a black man's point of view in the second verse, a literary device which may be influenced by Lucas's biracial origins.
 Both verses are supported by an airy, ambient trip hop beat.

 Music video

-The song was first released as a music video on Lucas' YouTube channel and has since garnered over 146 million views.
+The song was first released as a music video on Lucas' YouTube channel and has since garnered over 154 million views.
 It was directed by Lucas and Ben Proulx.

 The video starts off with a white man wearing a Make America Great Again cap from Donald Trump's presidential campaign giving his unfiltered view on the black community, synced to Lucas' first verse.
 He is talking to a black man in braids who sits across a table from him.
-The white man mentions the perceived laziness and lack of goals of the African American community, referring to blacks abandoning their children and families to party and deal drugs.
+The white man mentions the perceived laziness and lack of goals of the African American community, referring to black people abandoning their children and families to party and deal drugs.
 The white man laments that all his "hard-earned" tax payments went into supporting them, mocking the Black Lives Matter movement.
-He also criticizes white rapper Eminem speaking out against Trump, calling him motherfucker, and claiming "he ain't white no more"; the national anthem protests by notable black athletes; and attacks blacks for idolizing rapper Tupac Shakur as compared to Albert Einstein and Steve Jobs, saying that rap music has poisoned their minds.
-He finishes off by blaming blacks for their treatment by police, saying if they pulled up their pants, took the du-rag off and put on a suit, dropped their victim mentality, and quit blaming the white community and everyone but "[their] own race", then perhaps the police would "stop killin' you fucks".
+He also criticizes white rapper Eminem speaking out against Trump, calling him motherfucker, and claiming "he ain't white no more"; the national anthem protests by notable black athletes; and attacks black people for idolizing rapper Tupac Shakur as compared to Albert Einstein and Steve Jobs, saying that rap music has poisoned their minds.
+He finishes off by blaming black people for their treatment by police, saying if they pulled up their pants, took the du-rag off and put on a suit, dropped their victim mentality, and quit blaming the white community and everyone but "[their] own race", then perhaps the police would "stop killin' you fucks".
 The white man claims he is "not racist" due to the fact he has connections to some black people and as he finishes his verse, he says that there are two sides to every story, and asks for the black man's view.